 Hay has also authored three published books about rivers.
 "Beyond the Bridges" is a hard cover book about river stories, history and practical information.
 It is also available in a soft cover edition titled "Rivers Revealed."
 Hay experienced an unusual relationship with a goose that he rescued and the story became a popular children's book titled "A Goose Named Gilligan".
 He also produced a CD of humorous river stories called "Life on the River."

 Jerry has traveled or worked on many types of watercraft.
 They include canoes, kayaks, jonboats, pontoon boats, deckboats, cruisers, towboats, steamboats and even a raft.
 He spent many years serving as Riverlorian on the Delta Queen, American Queen and Mississippi Queen.

 A great deal of Jerry's time has been spent educating children about our rivers.
 His goal is to help them understand the importance of our waterways along with demonstrating how our rivers and streams connect with the rest of the world.
 Of course, safety is always featured in talks with children.
 He developed a web site called "Rivers For Kids" to aid teachers and children in learning about our rivers.

-He is very pleased to be back on the American Queen, doing what he loves; talking about rivers and steamboating, answering questions, and visiting with steamboaters.
-Feel free to approach Jerry any time if you have any questions and be sure to attend his daily "Riverlorian Chats" for an entertaining and informative session.
+He is very pleased to be on the American Queen, doing what he loves; talking about rivers and steamboating, answering questions, and visiting with steamboaters.
+Passengers feel free to approach Jerry any time for any questions and many attend his daily "Riverlorian Chats" for an entertaining and informative session.

 Quote from Cruise Travel Magazine "Jerry Hay demonstrates an unabashed passion for his subject that goes well beyond any prepared script.
 His love of rivers and riverboating runs deep, having explored America's rivers by raft, canoe, and powerboat.
 Now on the Delta Queen he shares his love of the river on voyages of American rediscovery."